HITECHCRIME/HC_SG252_Tailormade/README.md

 what i want is your patience

-i had nothing on the plot
+you got nothing on the plot that's tough doing motions on concotions mixed with rot self is gone,

-in
+your own enemy - vanished into clouds

 ```